 In terms of article 38(2) of the Act, the MFSA may issue Pension Rules as may be required for carrying into effect any of the provisions of the Act.
-The MFSA may amend or revoke such Pension Rules which shall be binding on licence holders and others as may be specified in the Act.
+The MFSA may amend or revoke such Pension Rules which shall be binding on licence holders and, or recognised persons under the Act and others as may be specified therein.

-In exercise of those powers, the MFSA has made these Pension Rules regarding Service Providers of a Retirement Scheme and/or Retirement Fund or of a similar or equivalent arrangement overseas.
+In exercise of those powers, the MFSA has made these Pension Rules regarding Service Providers of a Retirement Scheme and/or Retirement Fund or of a similar or equivalent arrangement overseas.1